ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 The journey of digital content begins long before any content is created.
 This category encompasses carbon emissions generated during the extraction, manufacturing and transportation of raw materials used throughout the content lifecycle.

-The hardware footprint of content includes cameras, microphones and headphones but also memory cards, hard drives and lighting equipment, while software development requires energy consumed in coding, testing and deploying applications.
+The <strong>hardware footprint</strong> of content includes cameras, microphones and headphones but also memory cards, hard drives and lighting equipment, while <strong>software development</strong> requires energy consumed in coding, testing and deploying applications.
-This category also encompasses the embodied carbon of network equipment such as optic cables, satellite systems and routing equipment.
+This category also encompasses the embodied carbon of <strong>network equipment</strong> such as optic cables, satellite systems and routing equipment.

 ### Storage and processing ###